-“As an artist and entrepreneur, Peregrine has owned and operated Birdies, one of the Crossroads most cherished retailers,” said Jay Tomlinson, founding principal and owner, Helix Architecture + Design.
-“Also, for 18 years she has produced the 18th Street Fashion Show, a nationally-recognized fashion event that supports local and regional talent.”
+“As an artist and entrepreneur, Peregrine has co-owned and operated Birdies, one of the Crossroads most cherished retailers,” said Jay Tomlinson, founding principal and owner, Helix Architecture + Design.
+“Also, for 18 years she has served as artistic director of the West 18th Street Fashion Show, a nationally-recognized fashion event that supports local and regional talent.”

 Jennifer Lapka, champion of fashion, art and the KC community

 “Jennifer Lapka is the visionary founder of Rightfully Sewn and a champion for the creative fusion of art, fashion and entrepreneurial spirit embodied by this dynamic business that’s sparking the revitalization of KC’s garment manufacturing sector,” said Paul Tyler, retired grants director at ArtsKC.

 Bob Kendrick, catalyst, champion, historian

 “Bob deserves this award for being the lifeline – and Buck O’Neil’s spokesman – that keeps the Negro League Baseball prospering,” said Keith Novorr, CEO of Michael’s Clothing.”
 If you are lucky enough to get a personal tour through the museum by him, you’ll never forget the stories or the experience.”